ReplayMod/ReplayMod/docs/content.md

 ### Mac OSX [mac]
 On OSX, you can install **FFmpeg** with **[Homebrew](http://brew.sh/)** using `brew install ffmpeg`.

-Alternatively, you can download the latest static build from <https://ffmpeg.org/> and copy the ffmpeg executable to `/usr/local/bin`.
+Alternatively, you can download the latest static build from <https://ffmpeg.org/> and copy the FFmpeg executable to `/usr/local/bin`.

 ### Linux [linux]
 On Linux, you can install **FFmpeg** using your system's package manager, for example using `apt install ffmpeg`.